 What do Jimi Hendrix, Eric Clapton, and Eddie Van Halen all have in common?
-They’re all axe men.
+They’re all axemen.
 Some might call them samurais of the six-string.
 What are we talking about?
 They’re all fantastic guitar players, of course!

 Stringed instruments have been around for thousands of years.
 Historians believe the guitar may have originated in Spain in the 1500s.
 The first guitars probably had four strings.
-As more and more people began to make and play guitars, a fifth string was added so players could play more notes.
+As more and more people began to make and play the instrument, a fifth string was added so players could play more notes.

 There are even guitars that have three times the number of strings as usual.
-For example, a double necked guitar can have a standard six-string neck on the top with an additional neck below that has twelve strings.
+For example, a double-necked guitar can have a standard six-string neck on the top with an additional neck below that has twelve strings.
 Can you imagine trying to play that guitar?

 Do you know how to play any of these guitars?
 If not, have you ever dreamed of learning?
 The guitar is one of the most popular instruments out there.
 If you start practicing now, maybe you’ll one day become a famous musician yourself!